benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/core-demo/README.md

 This demo experiment reads data from three CSV files.
 CSV is a simple format, easy to get started with.
-Going forward we expect to read data from other online and offline sources like Plexon, Open Ephys and NWB.
+Going forward we expect to read data from other online and offline sources like Plexon, Open Ephys / ZMQ and Phy.

 Since the CSVs in this demo are small, we can just look at them here and get a sense for what should happen when Pyramid runs.